Shinto-Heric/AsteroidEscape/README.md

 | `SoundManager.cpp/h`   | Playing sound effects and music                                  |
 | `GenericObjectPool.h`  | Template-based object pool for bullets, asteroids, and particles |
 | `CMakeLists.txt`  | Build configuration (handles SFML linking, copying DLLs, assets) |

 ---

+## 💻 Platform Support

+Currently, **Asteroid Escape** can only be built and run on **Windows** using Visual Studio and CMake.
+The provided CMake configuration is tailored for Windows and includes logic for copying SFML DLLs automatically.

+### macOS / Linux
+- Building is not supported out of the box.
+- You would need to install SFML via your system’s package manager and update the `CMakeLists.txt` to remove Windows-specific DLL handling.
+- Cross-platform support may be added in the future.

+---